bugooos/ncidr/README.md

 ```
 ## Support

+For support,
+You can buy me a coffie : https://buymeacoffee.com/nexu
-For support, email drdeathultimate@gmail.com or join our Youtube channel.
+or email drdeathultimate@gmail.com or join our Youtube channel.
 Youtube: https://www.youtube.com/@cyberfortress05